klmcwhirter/oci-shared-images/README.md

 ### Assumptions

-There are (at least) 2 basic assumptions bneing made by the sample artifacts.
+There are (at least) 2 basic assumptions being made by the sample artifacts.

 1. Your user is in the `docker` group if you are using `export DBX_CONTAINER_MANAGER=docker`, e.g., if using with devcontainers